-If you are an expat (or are considering working overseas in the future!) we are confident that you have you heard of the Foreign Earned Income Exclusion (FEIE).
-This exclusion is provided by the IRS and allows you to earn just over $100,000 and not pay a single cent in federal income tax on that income.
-You may have heard that you need to meet one of two tests of the exclusion, the bona fide resident or physical presence test.
-Once one of these tests has been met, you might think that filing your federal income tax return and claiming the exclusion is easy.
-If only it were.
-Before you can consider claiming the Foreign Earned Income Exclusion, you must also meet a significant test that is often overlooked: the tax home test.
-This test will be crucial because you’ll need to know if you have a tax home in a foreign country, or if it is in the US.
+If you are an expat (or are considering working overseas in the future!), you’ve probably heard of the Foreign Earned Income Exclusion (FEIE).
+This exclusion allows you to earn over $100,000 and not pay a single cent in federal income tax.
+But first, you’ll need to meet one of two tests: the bona fide resident or physical presence test.
+Then, you’ll need to meet a significant test that is often overlooked: the IRS tax home test.
+So what is the tax home test, and how can you pass it?

 What Is the Tax Home Test?